Cayley configuration space

-In mathematics, the Cayley configuration space of a linkage over a set of its non-edges $F$, called Cayley parameters, is the set of distances attained by $F$ over all its frameworks, under some $l_p$-norm.
+In the mathematical theory of structural rigidity, the Cayley configuration space of a linkage over a set of its non-edges $F$, called Cayley parameters, is the set of distances attained by $F$ over all its frameworks, under some $l_p$-norm.
 In other words, each framework of the linkage prescribes a unique set of distances to the non-edges of $G$, so the set of all frameworks can be described by the set of distances attained by any subset of these non-edges.
 Note that this description may not be a bijection.
 The motivation for using distance parameters is to define a continuous quadratic branched covering from the configuration space of a linkage to a simpler, often convex, space.
 Hence, obtaining a framework from a Cayley configuration space of a linkage over some set of non-edges is often a matter of solving quadratic equations.

 Cayley configuration spaces have a close relationship to the flattenability and combinatorial rigidity of graphs.